kailash-manasarovar/statement/docs/timeline/2026/july.md

 ![Mayor of Shark City](../../content/images/the-mayor-of-shark-city.png)

-- They're in the next rooms, the corridor, the Spanish agents and embassy staff have inhabited the whole floor around my room; just like every hotel I stay in these days in packed with agents.
+- They're in the next rooms, the corridor, the mousses, Spanish agents and embassy staff have inhabited the whole floor around my room; just like every hotel I stay in these days is packed with agents.
 - Not only that, but the Americans added something to my constipation remedy in Bali which *makes* me constipated.
 - It's like they sprayed the herbs with Immodium.
 - Every time I take a herb, I get even more constipated.